TheTechnobear/SSP/technobear/rngs/readme.txt

 The Rings Eurorack module automatically detects jacks being connected into IN, V/OCT and STRUM.
 Unfortunately, this is not currently possible with SSP VSTs.

-This functonality is replicated with the 'buttons'.
+This functionality is replicated with the 'buttons'.

 AUDIO: if active, use AUDIO IN - VST IN 1 as the excitation source.
 STRUM: if active, use STRUM  - VST IN 2, to excite the internal exciter